Kuala Lumpur Sentral station: Lot J: Sooka Sentral & 4 Office Towers

 Lot J is a development lot for four 35-storey office towers of identical architecture.

 Lot J was sold to United Engineers (M) Bhd (UEM) in May 2005 with plans for four towers.
 Tower A was built by UEM for its corporate headquarters called Mercu UEM on the prime piece of land with a gross floor area of 1300000 sqft.
 Tower B will be an office tower for the Malaysian Industrial Development Authority.
 Tower C was built by Quill Realty Sdn Bhd and sold to Suruhanjaya Syarikat Malaysia (SSM) for its corporate headquarters.
 Tower D is an office building built by Quill, named Quill 7.

-A development on Lot J is the 180000 sqft six-storey lifestyle centre which houses a fitness and spa centre, business centre, food court, restaurants and alfresco dining facilities.
+A development on Lot J is the 180000 sqft six-storey lifestyle centre which houses a fitness and spa centre, business centre, food court, restaurants, and alfresco dining facilities.
 This development, called Sooka Sentral, opened its doors in December 2007.

 Lot N: 1 Sentral Tower

 1 Sentral Tower is an office tower, offering a gross floor area of 453000 sqft.
 Construction was completed in 2007.
-It houses companies such as PricewaterhouseCoopers, MRCB and General Electric.
+It houses companies such as PricewaterhouseCoopers, MRCB, and General Electric.

 Others

 Lot B has been proposed as a financial area for KL Sentral.
 No construction has taken place.

 Lot F is planned for a future office block.
-Currently, the base is used for a furniture exhibition mall and Food and Beverage (F&B) centre.
+Currently, the base is used for a furniture exhibition mall and a Food and Beverage (F&B) centre.

 Entertainment zones

-Lot E will be a hub for entertainment and convention centre.
+Lot E will be a hub for an entertainment and convention centre.
 The deck of this development has been completed.

 Lot G: NU Sentral

 Lot G, located in the south of KL Sentral consist of 1200000 sqft shopping complex, 600000 sqft office block, 500000 sqft serviced apartments, and a 546000 sqft three-star hotel.
 NU Sentral is the shopping mall in the area, and directly acts as a pathway between Stesen Sentral and the KL Sentral monorail station.
-Development works commenced in 2008 and was completed in 2014.
+Development works commenced in 2008 and were completed in 2014.
 The land was previously used as a parking lot and a short-cut for pedestrians from Brickfields and the KL Sentral Monorail station to KL Sentral proper.

 In January 2008, MRCB set up a joint venture company with Pelaburan Hartanah Bumiputera Bhd (PHBB) named Jewel Surprises Sdn Bhd to develop the area.
 The new company will hold a lease on the plot of land for 99 years.